Stingers: episode guide

 Tuesday, October 12, 1999

-When the husband of a leading Aboriginal activist is car-bombed, Stone and Angie go undercover to investigate SWARM, a radical right wing group suspected of involvement.
+When the husband of a leading Aboriginal activist is car-bombed, Stone and Angie go undercover to investigate SWARM, a radical right-wing group suspected of involvement.
+Meanwhile, Peter who is also undercover, is taken hostage by the group.
+The Unit have to find him, following a crypic clue in order to prevent more from dying

-Guest starring: Anthony Simcoe as Phillip Baker, John Batchelor as Greg Crowley, Rachel Maza as Meagan Quinn, Justin Lehmann as Simon Bundy, Matthew Green as Keith Strang, Peter Hardy as Ron Leighton, Gareth Yuen as Leon, Charmaine Clements as Helen Sommers, Paul Upchurch as Eddie Quinn, Katie Collins as Mrs Baker, Harry Witts as Jacob Baker, Christine Saunders as Desley Quinn, Scott Shaw as Gaz, Jim Alexander as Security Guard, Gerard Cogley as Doctor, Daniel Smith as Constable, Craig Harwood as SOG, Graham Athmer as SOG, Mark Wickham as SOG, Rob Hiep as SOG, Daniel Clarke as SOG, Chris Kemp as Dog, Scott Dower as Dog, Jeremy Mclay as Dog, Wayne Cartwright as Dog Mark McDougall as Dog, Grant Starritt as Paintball Player, Marc Preston as Paintball Player, Jim Judge as Paintball Player, Bill as Paintball Player, David McKenzie as Paintball Player, Nathan Mullins as Paintball Player, Jo Hall as Newsreader
+Guest Starring: Anthony Simcoe as Phillip Baker, John Batchelor as Greg Crowley, Rachael Maza as Meagan Quinn, Justin Lehmann as Simon Bundy, Matthew Green as Keith Strang, Peter Hardy as Ron Leighton, Gareth Yuen as Leon, Charmaine Clements as Helen Sommers, Paul Upchurch as Eddie Quinn, Katie Collins as Mrs Baker, Harry Witts as Jacob Baker, Christine Saunders as Desley Quinn, Scott Shaw as Gaz, Jim Alexander as Security Guard, Gerard Cogley as Doctor, Daniel Smith as Constable, Craig Harwood as SOG, Graham Athmer as SOG, Mark Wickham as SOG, Rob Hiep as SOG, Daniel Clarke as SOG, Chris Kemp as DOG, Scott Dower as DOG, Jeremy Mclay as DOG, Wayne Cartwright as DOG, Mark McDougall as DOG, Grant Starritt as Paintball Player; Paintball Players: Marc Preston, Jim Judge, Bill Nikolopoulos, David McKenzie, Nathan Mullins; Jo Hall as Newsreader

 Men in the Dark